Gödel's ontological proof: Computationally verified versions

-In 2016, they gave a computer proof that this version implies $\Diamond\Box\bot$, i.e. is inconsistent in every modal logic with a reflexive or symmetric accessibility relation.
+In 2016, they gave an automated proof that the original version implies $\Diamond\Box\bot$, i.e., is inconsistent in every modal logic with a reflexive or symmetric accessibility relation.
 Moreover, they gave an argument that this version is inconsistent in every logic at all, but failed to duplicate it by automated provers.
 However, they were able to verify Melvin Fitting's reformulation of the argument and guarantee its consistency.

-In literature

-A humorous variant of Gödel's ontological proof is mentioned in Quentin Canterel's novel The Jolly Coroner.

-The proof is also mentioned in the TV series Hand of God.

-Jeffrey Kegler's 2007 novel The God Proof depicts the (fictional) rediscovery of Gödel's lost notebook about the ontological proof.
+In 2025, Benzmüller and Dana Scott provided the proofs with Isabelle for Scott's variant of Gödel’s modal ontological argument.